kevinfoerster/vfinvoicedownloader/README.md

 # vfinvoicedownloader

 Download invoices from Vodafone/Kabel Deutschland automatically using web automation.
+This will not work with mobile contracts.

 This script is heavily influced by [kabelschland](https://github.com/rmoriz/kabelschland) by rmoriz